Curriculum and Instruction Master's Degree FAQs

 No, most of our classes are geared toward students who are teachers or are otherwise employed during the day.

 On-campus classes usually have a start time of 4 pm or 6:40 pm, except for summer.
-Off-campus classes are one night during the week, except for summer.
-Most online coursework is done on your own schedule, according to your class syllabus.
+Online coursework is done on your own schedule, according to your class syllabus.